Profile of Our District

 - Junior ROTC programs, numerous school and community clubs, and service learning opportunities

 - Foreign language offerings in French, Spanish, German, and some Latin & Greek

 - State-of-the-art library media centers

 - Iowa Central Office Administrator of the Year

-- Sheri Womack, Principal at Kimberly Center High School, received the Newcomer of the Year award from the Iowa Association for Alternative Education.
+- Sheri Womack, Principal at Keystone Academy, received the Newcomer of the Year award from the Iowa Association for Alternative Education.
 This award is given to the educator who has made significant achievement to advancing the cause of alternative schools and has been in alternative education for less than three years.

 - North High School science teacher Laura McCreery is the recipient of the 2011 and 2012 National Association of Biology Teachers Outstanding Biology Teacher Award for the state of Iowa.

 - Jenee Cross, Central High School ProStart Culinary program teacher, was named 2012 ProStart Teacher of the Year by the Iowa Restaurant Association.

 - West High School’s Jodi Zimmerman has been selected as Scott County Soil and Water Conservation District’s 2013 Conservation Teacher of the Year Award.